September 10 - October 20, 2019Buy Tickets Read More

 With the overwhelming barrage of information available to us in today’s world, the need for contemplation and self reflection is greater than ever.
 TimeLine’s work makes its audiences stop and consider how histories of human experience reflect the nature of ourselves.
 In the words of George Santayana, ‘Those who cannot learn from history are doomed to repeat it.’

-David’s other Chicago credits include work with Steppenwolf Theatre, American Theatre Company, Northlight, House Theatre, Eclipse, Apple Tree, Streetsigns, Footsteps, Greasy Joan & Co. and the Piven Theatre Workshop.
-His television credits include CHICAGO FIRE, CHICAGO MED, THE BEAST, THE CHICAGO CODE and BOSS.
-Recent regional work includes BLACKBIRD at the Everyman Theatre in Baltimore.
+David’s other Chicago credits include work with Steppenwolf Theatre, American Theatre Company, Northlight, The House, Eclipse, Apple Tree, Streetsigns, Footsteps, Greasy Joan & Co. and the Piven Theatre Workshop.
+His recent television credits include PROVEN INNOCENT, CHICAGO MED, CHICAGO FIRE, THE BEAST, THE CHICAGO CODE and BOSS.

-David started doing theatre in Tampa, FL around 1974.
-He earned an MFA degree from Florida State University’s Asolo Conservatory, which included a month-long stint at the Moscow Art Theatre in Russia.
+David earned an MFA degree from Florida State University’s Asolo Conservatory, which included a month-long stint at the Moscow Art Theatre in Russia.
 He also received a BFA degree from New York University’s Tisch School of the Arts in conjunction with the Lee Strasberg Institute in New York.

 An avid hiker, David enjoys backpacking trips throughout the United States as well as South Africa, New Zealand, Tasmania, Peru, Sweden, England, France, Italy, Switzerland and Tanzania’s Mount Kilimanjaro.